maymaymay123/myportal/README.md

 ![blogpage2](https://user-images.githubusercontent.com/88094886/137840908-42819323-6de8-485e-b884-d52a17086a53.png)

 #### Simon says game:
 It’s a classic childhood game.
 The challenge is to repeat the ever-increasing sequence of signals.
 Do you have the memory and reflexes to beat Simon?
-The more you can remember, the higher score you have!
+The more you can remember, the higher score you get!
 Challenge your limit and go higher!
 <br/>
 ![gamepage](https://user-images.githubusercontent.com/88094886/137840940-b3feb5b9-1aa6-4e78-92df-113d974c59f5.png)